 A year as a graduate is highly rewarding and can be one of the best years of your working life!

 To apply for the program, you must be able to show that:

-- You finished your generalist or ICT undergraduate degree before the graduate program starts in January.
+- You finished your undergraduate degree before the Graduate Program starts in January.

-- You are an Australian citizen, or will be an Australian citizenship before the graduate program starts in January.
+- You are an Australian citizen, or will be an Australian citizen before the Graduate Program starts in January.

 - You have maintained a credit average throughout your university degree.

 - You are prepared to move to Canberra (we can help with some costs).

 You must also meet our standard engagement conditions.

 The Graduate Program recruitment process is rigorous and consists of the following steps: